wineua/pjax/readme.md

 ### Notes:

 Sometimes when using PJAX it will timeout and trigger a standard page reload.
-This could be do to various factors but one thing you may try is to extend the default timeout for PJAX using this little snippet when you initialize PJAX.
+This could be due to various factors but one thing you may try is to extend the default timeout for PJAX using this little snippet when you initialize PJAX.

 ```js